Joe-uwu/context-graph-agent/docs/architecture/services.md

 ## ranking-service

-Background urgency scoring on Ray.
-Consumes `graph.changes`, debounces bursts, extracts k-hop subgraphs around changed nodes, fans scoring across Ray workers, writes scores back to Neo4j, and emits `risk.scored` for nodes crossing the reasoning threshold.
+Background urgency scoring.
+Consumes `graph.changes`, debounces bursts, extracts k-hop subgraphs around changed nodes, scores them, writes scores back to Neo4j, and emits `risk.scored` for nodes crossing the reasoning threshold.
 Cost scales with churn, not graph size.
-Optional GNN scorer on Modal.
+Two scorers behind one port: a transparent weighted model (default) and a trained message-passing GNN (`CORTEX_SCORER_MODEL=gnn`, NumPy, shipped pre-trained on the UCI ServiceNow incident log).
+Distributed execution on Ray is a scaling target; the current build scores in-process.
 Detail in [`docs/design/urgency-scoring.md`](../design/urgency-scoring.md).

 ## llm-service

 LangGraph reasoning.
-Consumes `risk.scored`, gathers evidence via `retrieval-service`, and runs a state machine: summarize evidence → draft explanation → recommend actions → validate grounding.
+Consumes `risk.scored`, gathers evidence via `retrieval-service`, and runs the nine-node state machine (Observe → Retrieve → Verify → GraphTraverse → Reason → Ground → Explain → Recommend → Notify) on either a native typed-state engine or the real LangGraph runtime (`CORTEX_REASONER_ENGINE=langgraph`).
+The Reason node uses any OpenAI-compatible chat model (`CORTEX_LLM_PROVIDER=openai`) with a deterministic template fallback.
 The grounding validator drops any claim not backed by a citation id before emitting `reasoning.produced` (explanation, actions, citations, confidence).
 Confidence is inherited from the evidence, not the model's self-assessment.
 Detail in [ADR-0007](../adr/0007-grounded-llm-reasoning.md).

 ## notification-service